msft-mirror-aosp/platform.external.pigweed/pw_async2/codelab.rst

    key_pressed_ = key;
    std::move(waker_).Wake();

-We move the waker out of ``waker_`` first to consume it.
-That way the next interrupt won't wake the task if the task is actually waiting on something else.

-Note it is completely safe to make the ``Wake()`` call if the waker is in an "empty" state, such as when no waker has yet been stored using ``PW_ASYNC_STORE_WAKER``.
-Doing that is a no-op.
+Remember, the call to ``Wake()`` consumes the waker, which is why we must move the value out of ``waker_`` first.
+In fact it won't compile if you forget this step because we want to make that consumption visible to the caller.

 .. tip::